Cancel anytime

 Competitive Landscape

-Griffon's competitive advantages include its strong brand portfolio and established distribution networks.
-Disadvantages may include exposure to cyclical industries and debt levels.
+Griffon's advantages include its strong brand portfolio and established distribution networks.
+Disadvantages may include its exposure to cyclical industries and higher debt levels.
+Competitors have broader portfolios, but it has some good brands.

 Major Acquisitions